 Who do I tell if I need to cancel or change a shift?

-If you need to cancel a shift for any reason you must phone your Leader or Project Officer giving as much notice as possible.
+There is no way for you to cancel bookings you make on the website therefore if you need to cancel a shift for any reason you must phone your Scheme Leader or Project Manager giving as much notice as possible.

 You should not email as you cannot be sure that your message has been received.